Football pools: Growth

 Vernons' Pools was founded in 1925, also in Liverpool, and Zetters was founded 1933 in London.
 In 1934, the Football Pool Promoters' Association was formed: besides Littlewoods, Vernons and Zetters, its members were the other large pools companies including Cope's Pools (based in London), W.S.
 Murphy (Edinburgh) and Western Pools (Newport).
 A report by the Royal Commission at the time suggested that the football pools should be prohibited; the pools companies asked their customers to write to their Member of Parliament, which led to the proposals being withdrawn.
-The 1934 Betting and Lotteries Act was passed on 27 March 1934 which included restrictions of pool betting.
+The Betting and Lotteries Act 1934 was passed on 27 March 1934 which included restrictions of pool betting.
 The football pools did not fall under gambling legislation (specifically the Betting and Gaming Act 1960 and its predecessors) because they claimed to be competitions of skill, rather than chance; however, their rules typically stated that all transactions were "binding in honour only".
 Typically, between one-quarter and half of the entry fees taken would be returned to the players as prizes.

 Pools War

-In 1936, revenue from the 28 pools companies had reached almost £30 million per year, and the pools accounted for 4 million out of 6 million postal packets sent in the UK.
+In 1936, revenue from the 28 pools companies had reached almost £30 million per year, and the pools accounted for four million out of six million postal packets sent weekly in the UK.
 The English Football League was opposed to the betting and decided to withhold publication of their fixture lists in an attempt to thwart the pools companies' ability to print their coupons: games involving long journeys were announced on Thursday evening and others on Friday evening.
 The pools companies retaliated by printing coupons with just the home sides, then managed to obtain unofficial leaks of the fixtures and gave customers longer to get their coupons in.
 The "Pools War" ended on 9 March 1936 after two weekends where the fixture lists were not published early.
 A further attempt to ban the pools was proposed in Parliament at a similar time by R.J.
 Russell but the bill was defeated on 3 April 1936 by 287 votes to 24.

 Barnard continued to run his competition until 1938, when he sold to Cope's Pools of London.
 Other pools companies included Brittens (founded 1946 in Leicester), Empire (based in Blackpool) and Sherman's Pools of Cardiff, which was absorbed by Littlewoods in 1961.

 Dundee United set up a pools competition in 1956 to help fund ground improvements at Tannadice Park.
+Taypools, as their operation is known, became the model for dozens of other club-run pools and lotteries designed to help boost payrolls or build new stands.